 From short stories to hair-raising thrillers to Aesop’s fables to fiction to drama – almost anything will grab my attention and pull me into a parallel universe that I will enter with big round eyes, lost expression, and a goofy smile – not very different from the look on the face of an opium addict high on his favorite medley of hallucinogens.

-Anyway, while books remain an all-time favorite for me, movies come a close second.
-The first thing I do when I wake up on Wednesdays is grab HT City – the supplement newspaper – and look at the last page that features all the movies to be released on Friday.
+Anyway, while books remain an all-time favourite for me, movies come a close second.
+The first thing I do when I wake up on Wednesdays is to grab HT City – the supplement newspaper – and look at the last page that features all the movies to be released on Friday.
 Then, I grab Hindustan Times on Saturday – the main paper this time – and lap up critics’ reviews for all the movies released the day before.

 Mind you, I am not in the least bit influenced by the expert reviews I read.
 Regardless of how bad the movie might be, I will turn a blind eye to Mr. So-and-So’s criticism and go right ahead and watch the movie I want.
 On the same lines, all the glorious reviews on the planet (and pleading, cajoling, and threats from my friends) cannot drag me for a movie I don’t want to watch.
 I can get pretty stubborn that way.